gitbls/sdm/Docs/Command-Details.md

     Enter multiple values as a single string separated by commas.
 For example `--poptions noupdate,noupgrade`

-* `--rclocal` *command* &mdash; Add the specified command to /etc/rc.local.
-Multiple `--rclocal` switches can be specified, and the commands are added in the order specified on the command line.
 * `--reboot n` &mdash; Restart the system at the end of the First Boot after waiting an additional *n* seconds.
 The `-reboot` switch can be used on the command when customizing the IMG (will apply to all SD Cards) or on the `--burn` command (will apply only to SD cards burned with `--restart` set.
 The system will not restart until the boot process has fully completed.
 Waiting an additional time may be useful if your system has services that take longer to start up on the first boot. sdm waits until *n* seconds (n=20 for `--restart) after the graphical or multi-user target is reached.
 * `--redact` &mdash; See <a href="Passwords.md">Passwords</a> for details.
 * `--redo-customize` &mdash; Directs sdm to not prompt for confirmation to redo the customization on a target found to already be customized.